 I am dear sir, William Morris

-This November I've had an article about two previously unpublished letters written by William Morris published in the William Morris Society's Autumn Newsletter.
+In November 2013 I had an article about two previously unpublished letters written by William Morris published in the William Morris Society's Autumn Newsletter.
 Morris is one of my heroes and the letters are amongst my most treasured posessions.
 Find out more about the William Morris Society.